kastproductions/art-website-with-cms/content/collection/oil-paintings-1.md

   - item: "Winter motif / I "
   - item: "Figures (inspired by photography of Brassaï) "
   - item: "In the mountains / I  "
+  - item: "Figures (inspired by photography of Brassaï) "
 ---